gonadn/Demo.ASPNetCore/README.md

 - Click __Grant admin consent for {tenant}__

 - Go to __Certificates & Secrets__ and register a new client secret.
-- If do not have a certificate created, then run this powershell file , /Demo.ASPNetCore,/CreateCertificate.ps1,-Go%20to%20file below in a PowerShell (Run PowerShell as administrator)
+- If dont have a certificate created, then run this powershell file , /Demo.ASPNetCore,/CreateCertificate.ps1,-Go%20to%20file below in a PowerShell (Run PowerShell as administrator)

 - From __Overview__,